bigskysoftware/htmx/www/docs.md

 }
 ```

-And the newly swapped content will gently transition to a red text color over one second.

-All of that may seem a little crazy, but it can be summarized as this:
+When htmx does the swap, it will it is in such a way that this CSS transition will apply to the new content, and
+you will get a nice, smooth transition to the new state.

-> In htmx, all you need to do to use CSS transitions for an element is keep its `id` stable across requests
+So, in summary, all you need to do to use CSS transitions for an element is keep its `id` stable across requests!

+You can see the [Animation Examples](/examples/animiations) for more details and live demonstrations.

+##### Details

+To understand how CSS transitions actually work in htmx, you must understand the underlying swap & settle model that htmx uses.

+When new content is received from a server, before the content is swapped in, the existing
+content of the page is examined for elements that match by the `id` attribute.
+If a match
+is found for an element in the new content, the attributes of the old content are copied
+onto the new element before the swap occurs.
+The new content is then swapped in, but with the
+*old* attribute values.
+Finally, the new attribute values are swapped in, after a "settle" delay
+(100ms by default).
+A little crazy, but this is what allowes CSS transitions to work without any javascript by
+the developer.

 #### <a name="oob_swaps"></a>[Out of Band Swaps](#oob_swaps)